Gaucho-Racing/Firmware/Lib/Utils/CircularBuffer/README.md

 9
 ```

+## Gotchas and Limitations
+- If there are pointers within the objects pushed into the buffer, their addressed contents are not copied (It is not possible without reinforcing object types in the buffer).
+- The user is responsible for deallocating items retrieved by GR_CircularBuffer_Pop.
+- The user MUST NOT deallocate items retrieved by GR_CircularBuffer_Peek.
+- The user must deallocate the CircularBuffer's by using GR_CircularBuffer_Free.

 ## Functions
 `GR_CircularBuffer_Create(uint16_t capacity) -> CircularBuffer*` take size as the parameter and creates a circular buffer object and returns its memory address.